diivious/DataMiner-PXCX/README.md

 $ python3 .\DataMiner.py <Auth Section>
      <Auth Section> auth section in config.in - default is credentials  (optional)

-To excute the script with the default auth secion [credentials] enter the command line python3 .\DataMiner.py
+To execute the script with the default auth section [credentials] enter the command line python3 .\DataMiner.py

 If you wish to have multiple auth sections, add named sections to the config.ini